Board

 Tom Lawson

-Tom is managing director, Bank of America Private Bank Philanthropic Solutions Group.
+Tom (Vice Chair) is managing director, Bank of America Private Bank Philanthropic Solutions Group.
 He is a board member of Samaritan Ministries, Mount Tabor Baseball Backers, and Sigma-Upsilon Alumni Association and serves on the advisory boards of Haiti Outreach Ministries and the Orion Military Scholarship Fund.
 Past board service includes the Ronald McDonald House, Trellis Supportive Care Foundation, Winston-Salem State University Foundation, and Kaleideum.
 Tom is a graduate of Leadership Winston-Salem and he is also a former Foundation staff member.

 Paula McCoy